kul-work/Technocratic-Democracy/docs/Technocratic Democracy.md

 ### Resignation and Dismissal of Parliamentarians

 * Parliamentarians can resign with notice.
 They can also be dismissed for national treason, proven corruption, or serious misconduct.
-Dismissal requires unanimous vote in the chamber.
+Dismissal requires a unanimous vote in the chamber.

 ### National Elections